Esri/R-toolbox-py/README.md

-Name: arcgis-rtools Description: Using R in ArcGIS
+Name: R-toolbox-py Description: Using Python as a medium to call R functionality within ArcGIS.
+The repository contains an ArcGIS Toolbox and two example scripts (Point Clustering and Logistic Regression)

-# arcgis-rtools
+# R-toolbox-py

 This toolbox contains a framework for using R (The R Project for Statistical Computing) in ArcGIS 10 and 10.1.
 This is the third version of the toolbox.